Roles (in order of priority):

 - This is a firm one year contract.
-If an RA is hired, and decides to terminate their agreement anytime before the end of the year, they will lose their RA Tuition Scholarship.
+If an RA is hired, and decides to terminate their agreement any time before the end of the year, they will lose their Room and Board coverage.
 Notwithstanding the above, an RA may be terminated for cause.

 - Early return for fall semester: